 Our whole concept is a better priced ski glove for serious professional skiers, like ski instructors.
 Our design concept is maximum dexterity, grip and toughness, without sacrificing warmth.
-But we have an even better deal for ski instructors: we offer a 1/3 discount on our gloves and mittens (non-clearance items).
-Send us an email with a photo of your instructor pass and we will send you the discount code.
+But we have an even better deals for ski instructors: Send us an email with a photo of your instructor pass and we will send you a discount code (for non-sale items).

 Ski instructing requires a unique set of glove design variables for optimum performance.
 A glove that has maximum versatility is essential.
 Ski and snowboard instructing requires you to be outside, all day, every day, from the cold mornings, through potentially warm afternoons and storms.
 To satisfy that versatility, Free the Powder focuses on the following variables: